wcatron/Open-PRT/Nodes.md

 The objects interacting with the protocols.

-## Riders
+## Rider

+#### Goals

-Those riding the PRT whose goal is to move from one location to another as quicly as possible.
+The rider's goal is to move from one location to another as quickly as possible.
+They request rides from their base server.
+They keep a list of their nearest servers and select one as their base server.
+They notify servers of thier reassignment.

-Information they contain.
+#### Data

 - Location
 - Rides
 - Requests
+- BaseServer
 - KnownServers

 ## Server